A Comprehensive Guide to Federal Criminal Defense (2025)

 Legal Strategies

-2. Assert Constitutional Violations — Were your Fourth, Fifth, or Sixth Amendment rights infringed?
+2. Assert Constitutional Violations – Violations of the Fourth, Fifth, or Sixth Amendments can lead to evidence suppression.

-3. Negotiate a Plea — Sometimes a plea deal is the most strategic option, especially if the evidence is overwhelming.
+3. Negotiate a Plea – Sometimes a plea deal is the best strategy, especially if the evidence is overwhelming.

 Role of Defense Counsel